parttimehacker/diyha-switch/README.md

 # diyha-switch
-A do it your self switch implemented in Python on Raspberry PI
+A do it your self home automation system switch implemented in Python on Raspberry PI